invoice-collector/website/docs/tutorials/index.md

 # Tutorials

-Learn how to deploy en use Invoice-Collector with tutorials.
+Learn how to integrate Invoice-Collector with workflow builder tools.